madig/DejaVu-Font-Sandbox/README.md

-# DejaVu-Sans-Variable
+# DejaVu Sans Variable

-Toy port of the DejaVu Sans family into an interpolatable form.
+Wherein I work a small portion of the DejaVu Sans normal width and weight, condensed and oblique outlines into something that can be put into a variable font.
+And maybe touch something up here and there.